lamw/instantclone-community-customization-scripts/README.md

 # "Parentless" Instant Clone Community Customization Scripts

-This repository contains a collection of community contributed OS customization scripts that can be used with the "Parentless" Instant Clone
+This repository contains a collection of community contributed OS customization scripts that can be used with the new "Parentless" Instant Clone

 ## Requirements